 I've appeared as a member of the Chorus at San Francisco Opera in over 200 shows.
-Operas include War and Peace (with the great Valery Gergiev), Boris Gudunov, Carmen (as Manuelita), Christophe Colombe (with Derek Jacobi as narrator), Turandot (filmed for PBS), Don Carlo, Arshak II (the first Armenian classical opera), and many more.
+Operas include War and Peace, Boris Gudunov, Carmen (as Manuelita), Christophe Colombe (with Derek Jacobi as narrator), Turandot (filmed for PBS), Don Carlo, Arshak II (the first Armenian classical opera), and many more.
 I was what is called an "extra chorister" -- part of operas that needed hundreds of people onstage.
 So I got a great view (usually from the back with a farm implement in my hand crying out in a Russian revolution, or as part of the party-goers in La Traviata in sumptuous costumes and wigs).
 The phenomenal movie about the SF Opera Chorus "In the Shadow of the Stars" really shows what kind of dedication and skill it takes to do that work.
 For me, I loved being a part of it but also wanted to explore my own voice as a soloist.

 As a soloist, I performed with the opera companies of Portland, Connecticut, Illinois, San Jose and Eugene as well as with Natchez Opera Festival, Festival Opera, Ash Lawn-Highland Summer Festival, Opera Barga (Italy), Pocket Opera, Jefferson Performing Arts Society, Oakland Lyric and Oakland Opera Theatre, Lamplighters Music Theatre, Theatreworks, Bronx Opera, West Bay Opera, San Francisco Lyric, Il Piccolo Teatro in Brooklyn, and American Opera Projects.